Broadcom: Anti-competitive practices investigations

 In January 2018, it was reported that the FTC had been investigating Broadcom for several months for engaging in anti-competitive tactics while negotiating with customers.
 In 2021, Broadcom agreed to settle the antitrust complaint, in which the U.S. Federal Trade Commission claimed that the company abused its monopoly power using restrictive contract terms and threats of retaliation against customers the company deemed "disloyal."

 In October 2019, Broadcom was ordered by the European Commission to stop allegedly anticompetitive practices.

 In 2021, Broadcom agreed to settle the antitrust complaint which claimed it had abused its monopoly power through restrictive contract terms and threats of retaliation against non-compliant customers.
 Such contract terms are alleged to stifle innovation and harm competition in the global supply market.
 European Competition Commissioner Margrethe Vestager said that Broadcom's contract terms with six main customers would "create serious and irreversible harm to competition" if no action were taken.
 The company agreed to a commitment to suspend agreements containing exclusivity or quasi-exclusivity arrangements and a commitment not to enter into such agreements for seven years.

+Following its $69 billion acquisition of VMware in 2023, Broadcom faced renewed European regulatory scrutiny over its licensing of VMware products.
+In March 2026, the Cloud Infrastructure Service Providers in Europe (CISPE) trade group filed a formal complaint with the European Commission, alleging that Broadcom's licensing of VMware products to cloud service providers infringed EU antitrust rules and requesting interim measures to halt the closure of VMware's cloud service provider programme.
+CISPE alleged that since the acquisition, prices had risen tenfold, with payment demanded upfront and products bundled regardless of customer need.
+The European Commission confirmed it was assessing the complaint.
+Broadcom denied the allegations, stating CISPE was "an organisation funded by hyperscalers, which misrepresent the realities of the market".